Back to Blog

 Cortex Scorecards

 Scorecards are a popular feature in Cortex that provides quality tracking across services.
-With Scorecards, your organization can write customizable rules to assess service quality and reliability.
-You can even gamify the process by assigning points to top-performing services.
 Using the Cortex plugin, you can see Scorecards directly in your Backstage instance.

 Custom plugins